 Personalization is a business case

-Saturday morning, in your weekly routine you step into the corner butcher shop.
+Saturday morning, in your weekly routine, you step into the corner butcher shop.
 The butcher, in the back with a cleaver, welcomes you cheerfully.
 Are the kids okay?
 His memory and interest feel familiar.
 He sees you staring hesitantly at the display case of beef skewers.
 "Are you barbecuing?"
 Upon your confirmation, he suggests you also try the spicy chicken satay.
 New this week and a variation on last time.
-Gratefully you take his advice, pay for the skewers and the satay.
-You walk happily out of the store.
+Gratefully you take his advice, pay for the skewers and the satay, and happily walk out of the store.
 Barbecue success guaranteed, a successful visit.
-The butcher in turn is satisfied.
-A pleasant contact, a good order and a satisfied customer.
+The butcher in turn is satisfied: a pleasant contact, a good order and a satisfied customer.
 That's what he does it for.

 Personal approach creates 10 to 30% added value

-This is how we would like to treat all our customers, such shopping experiences everyone would like.
-Personal attention and timeliness create added value, with trust adding to that value.
-We call the latter customer satisfaction, although it can increase and decrease over time.
+This is how we would like to treat all our customers; everyone would like such shopping experiences.
+Personal attention and up-to-date, relevant communication create measurable added value, while trust reinforces that value.
+We call the latter customer satisfaction, which can fluctuate over time.

 So why do we so often not have that feeling online?
-The problem lies mostly in limitations.
+The problem often lies in limitations.
 Butchers are limited, their memory is limited, their customer base is limited.
-Organizations with large customer groups don't get that organized and have turned to mass communication.
-At best 'more or less segmented'.
-The lack of time, central knowledge, resources and vision, creates limitations.
+Organizations with large customer groups run into problems of scale and switch to mass communication.
+At best, this is done "more or less segmented.
+The lack of time, central knowledge, resources and vision creates limitations.

-That that personalized butcher's approach creates the most value, we often agree.
-How much value is that?
-Research by McKinsey (June 2019) on personalization on a large scale calculated 10 to 30 percent increases in sales and retention.
-"In addition, adopting personalization as a practice can have a long-term positive effect on customer satisfaction," the report noted.
+That personalized approaches create the most value is now widely recognized.
+Research by McKinsey (2023) shows that personalization on a large scale can generate 10 to 30 percent additional sales and retention.
+Moreover, applying personalization can have long-term positive effects on customer satisfaction.

 Conclusion